-Dee RominesAssociate Professor of Music Education and Director of HSU Chorale College of Fine Arts
+Dee RominesAssociate Professor of Music Education and Director of HSU Chorale Cynthia Ann Parker College of Liberal Arts

 - Bachelor of Science, Education, University of Tennessee, 1980

 - Master of Music, Choral Conducting, Eastman School of Music, 1985

 - Doctor of Musical Arts, Choral Conducting, University of Missouri-Kansas City, 2001

 Dee Romines, associate professor of choral music education, earned the Bachelor of Science degree in instrumental music education from the University of Tennessee, the Master of Music in choral conducting from the Eastman School of Music, and the Doctor of Musical Arts degree in choral conducting from the University of Missouri-Kansas City.
 His principal teachers were Dr. Eph Ehly, Dr. W J Julian, Dr. Donald Neuen, and Dr. Charles Robinson.

 At HSU, Romines teaches courses in choral music education, undergraduate and graduate conducting, supervises student teachers, directs the HSU Chorale, and assists with all aspects of the choral program.
 Prior to his appointment at HSU, Romines held similar music education positions at the University of Georgia and the University of Missouri-Kansas City.
 From 1987 to 1998, he was the academy choral director at Punahou School in Honolulu, Hawaii.
 Additional experience includes teaching elementary, middle, and high school instrumental music in Kentucky, Georgia, Tennessee, and Missouri, as well as directing church and community choirs.

 Professional affiliations: American Choral Directors Association, Texas Music Educators Association, National Collegiate Choral Organization, and Pi Kappa Lambda.